elastx/elx-docs/content/en/docs/private-kubernetes/getting-started/persistent-volumes.md

 ## Limit of 25 volumes per node

 There is a hard limitation of 25 volumes per node, including root volume.
-In case >20 volumes are required, consider adding additional worker nodes.
+In case >20 volumes are required per node, consider adding additional worker nodes.

 ## Encryption